 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
 This medicine should be started after you have received another medicine (G-CSF) for 4 days.

 - A nurse or other health provider will give you this medicine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, an enlarged spleen, bone marrow problems (such as leukemia), or blood disorders (such as leukocytosis, thrombocytopenia).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease or leukemia.